 (i) EarthLabs Inc. (formerly Goldspot Discoveries Inc.) is a related entity having the following common director and officer to the Company: Denis Laviolette, Director and President.
-DigiGeoData Inc. is a subsidiary of EarthLabs Inc.

-As at December 31, 2022, there were no amounts payable to related parties for exploration and evaluation expenditures or corporate development and investor relations (December 31, 2021 - \$225,619 was owed to EarthLabs Inc.).
+As at March 31, 2023 and December 31, 2022, there were no amounts payable to related parties for exploration and evaluation expenditures.